MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     Use a drag-and-drop operation to add the **src/ECommerce.ApplicationCore/Services/OrderProcessor.cs** file from the SOLUTION EXPLORER to the Chat context.
 Adding a file to the chat context tells GitHub Copilot to include that file when analyzing your prompt, which improves the accuracy of its analysis.

-1. Ask GitHub Copilot to analyze the `ProcessOrder` method for refactoring opportunities.
+1. Ask GitHub Copilot to analyze the ProcessOrder method for refactoring opportunities.

     Submit a prompt that asks GitHub Copilot to analyze the ProcessOrder method and identify specific areas for improvement.
 Consider including details about what you want to achieve with the refactoring.

     For example:

     ```text
     Analyze the ProcessOrder method in the OrderProcessor class.
-This method is over 200 lines long and handles multiple responsibilities including validation, security checks, inventory management, payment processing, shipping, and notifications.
+This method handles multiple responsibilities.
 Identify opportunities to break this large method into smaller, more focused methods.
 What specific functions could be extracted, and what would be the benefits of doing so?
     ```

 1. Take a few minutes to review GitHub Copilot's response.

-    GitHub Copilot should identify the various responsibilities within the `ProcessOrder` method and suggest how to extract them into separate methods.
+    GitHub Copilot should identify the various responsibilities within the ProcessOrder method and suggest how to extract them into separate methods.
 The analysis should identify distinct logical sections that can become individual methods, such as validation logic, security assessments, inventory operations, payment processing, shipping coordination, notification handling, and order finalization.

     For example, GitHub Copilot might identify:

-    - Input validation and security checks as candidates for extraction
+    - Input validation and security checks as candidates for extraction.
-    - Inventory management operations that could be grouped together
+    - Inventory management operations that could be grouped together.
-    - Payment processing logic with its own error handling
+    - Payment processing logic with its own error handling.
-    - Shipping and notification logic as separate concerns
+    - Shipping and notification logic as separate concerns.
-    - Order finalization steps that could be isolated
+    - Order finalization steps that could be isolated.

 1. Ask GitHub Copilot to provide a detailed refactoring plan.

-    Follow-up with a more specific prompt that asks for a concrete refactoring strategy:
+    For example:

     ```text
     Create a detailed refactoring plan for the ProcessOrder method.
-Show me what the refactored ProcessOrder method would look like as a high-level outline, and list the specific methods that should be extracted.
+Show me what the ProcessOrder method would look like after refactoring and provide a list of the methods that should be extracted.
+I'd like to keep the input validation and security checks together in a single method.
 Include suggestions for method signatures and return types that would maintain the current error handling behavior.
     ```

+    Use follow-up prompts to gain additional insights, but avoid prompts that deviate from your goal.
+Side-tracking the conversation can influence GitHub Copilot's responses.
+A clean chat history is important.

 1. Take a minute to review GitHub Copilot's refactoring plan.

-    GitHub Copilot should provide a clear outline showing how the `ProcessOrder` method could be transformed from a large monolithic method into a series of smaller, focused method calls.
+    GitHub Copilot should provide a clear outline showing how the ProcessOrder method could be transformed from a large monolithic method into a series of smaller, focused method calls.
 This plan should maintain the existing business logic while improving code structure and readability.

     The response should include:
-    - A high-level flow showing the main steps as separate method calls
+    - A high-level flow showing the main steps as separate method calls.
-    - Suggested method names and signatures for the extracted methods
+    - Suggested method names and signatures for the extracted methods.
-    - Guidance on how to handle errors consistently across methods
+    - Guidance on how to handle errors consistently across methods.
-    - Explanations of how the refactored structure improves maintainability
+    - Explanations of how the refactored structure improves maintainability.

-1. Ask for specific guidance on error handling patterns.
+1. Ask for additional guidance on error handling patterns.

-    Understanding error handling is crucial for maintaining existing behavior while refactoring.
-Submit a follow-up prompt:
+    Understanding the error handling process is crucial for maintaining existing behavior when you refactor the ProcessOrder method.
+You can have GitHub Copilot analyze the current error handling strategy and suggest a way to maintain or improve the existing behavior.

+    For example:

     ```text
     In the current ProcessOrder method, there are multiple error scenarios with specific cleanup procedures (like releasing inventory on payment failure).
 In the refactored version, how should I handle errors consistently across the extracted methods?
-Should each method return a result object, throw exceptions, or use another pattern to maintain the existing error handling behavior?
+Should each method return an OrderResult object, throw exceptions, or use another pattern to maintain the existing error handling behavior?
     ```

 1. Take a minute to review the error handling recommendations.